 A local finance rehabilitation system has been developed to assist localities in danger of bankruptcy.
 Under the system, the national government directly oversees financial management, including budgeting, of Local Governments when those governments' deficits exceed a specified level.

-Local Governments that are under direct national supervision may not issue bonds, except bonds expressly allowed in the financial rehabilitation plan and approved by the
+Local Governments that are under direct national supervision may not issue bonds, except bonds expressly allowed in the financial rehabilitation plan and approved by the Ministry of Internal Affairs and Communications(the Law on Special Measures to Promote Local Finance Rehabilitation).

 Restrictions on borrowing are also imposed by Local Governments in the following cases: